FernandoGaGu/GoJo-ML/docs/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gojo - Documentation's documentation!
+GoJo - Make Machine/Deep Learning pipelines simple
 ================================================

    Python library with a variety of pipeline implementations typically used to develop and evaluate Deep Learning and Machine Learning models.